MasonProtter/Bumper.jl/README.md

   *block to escape the block.* Doing so will cause incorrect results.
 - If you accidentally overfill a buffer, via e.g. a memory leak and need to reset the buffer, use `Bumper.reset_buffer!` to do this.
-- In order to be lightweight, Bumper.jl only depends on [StrideArraysCore.jl](https://github.com/JuliaSIMD/StrideArraysCore.jl), not the full [StrideArrays.jl](https://github.com/JuliaSIMD/StrideArrays.jl), so if you need some of the more advanced functionality from StrideArrays.jl itself, you'll need to do `using StrideArrays` separately.
 - You are not allowed to use `return` or `@goto` inside a `@no_escape` block, since this could compromise the cleanup it performs after the block finishes.